Important SaaS Metrics You Should Track

 You can assess the health of your customer base based on the number of customers using your SaaS product currently.
 This metric helps you identify users who do not access the solution after the free trial period.
 Hence, you can increase the number of active users by engaging with inactive users through personalized and targeted messaging.

 You can measure the metric to track the number of active users per week, month, or year.
-But you must remember that the active users access the same SaaS solutions in different ways.
+However, you must remember that the active users access the same SaaS solutions in different ways.
 For instance, some active users access certain features, while others access multiple features.
 Likewise, some active users access the SaaS solution more frequently than others.

 4. Activation Rate

 Most users access and evaluate SaaS solutions by opting for a free trial.
-But many users do reengage with the SaaS product after the free trial period.
+However, many users do reengage with the SaaS product after the free trial period.
 This metric helps you measure the percentage of users who become subscribers after the free trial.

 If a large percentage of users do not reengage with the SaaS product, you must understand what prevents users from unlocking the value of your solution.
 You can improve the metric only by focusing on the series of steps a user takes to discover the full value of your SaaS solution.